 Day 11 – Go sandboarding on the desert dunes

 One of the coolest experiences in the Atacama desert is to sandboard its soft sand dunes.
-There are many tour agencies in San Pedro where you can book a sandboarding trip for around $27.
+There are many tour agencies in San Pedro where you can book a sandboarding trip.

 Whether it’s your first time or you’re an expert rider, book your sandboarding trip online in advance here.